TrueSparrowSystems/slackmin/README.md

 - `addAction`
   - Parameters: actionName (string)
   - Description: You can provide the next action method/route to be executed on modal submit.
 - `open`
   - Parameters: triggerId (string)
   - Description: utilizes [Bolt for Javascript](https://slack.dev/bolt-js/concepts#creating-modals) to open modal view.
 It requires trigger_id obtained from interaction payload.
-Refer [here](https://api.slack.com/surfaces/modals/using) for more on modals.
+Refer [here](https://api.slack.com/surfaces/modals/using) for more  details on modals.

 ```javascript
 // appId is required to validate signature